kylewm/redwind/README.md

 # Requirements

-Python 3.3+, Flask, uWSGI, SQLite (MySQL or Postgres should also work), and Redis.
+Python 3.3+, Flask, uWSGI, a database supported by SQLAlchemy (Postgres, MySQL, SQLite), and Redis (optional, recommended).
 See requirements.txt for details.